Five ways Windows 10’s Creators Update will super-charge your laptop

 The best bit about Windows 10?
 It’s constantly getting better.

-Microsoft has furnished its laptop and PC operating system with two huge updates since it first launched in July 2015 and now it’s prepping a third one with loads of cool, new features.
-You’ll be able to download the free Creators Update on April 11, but we were able to take a sneak peak at its most exciting features ahead of its launch.
-From smoother gaming to 3D art, there’s loads of cool stuff to check out.
+Microsoft has furnished its laptop and PC operating system with two huge updates since it first launched in July 2015 and now the third, dubbed the Creators Update, is ready to rock.

+Your Windows 10 computer will get the update automatically, but the rollout is staggered so it may not happen immediately.
+If you don't want to wait, you can head to the Microsoft Software Download Site and do a manual install.

-So here’s our pick of the five best features in Windows 10’s Creators Update.
+But is the Creators Update worth an immediate manual download?
+We reckon so - here's our pick of the five best features in Windows 10’s Creators Update.

 1) Your games will play better